xEdelweiss/community-blogging-laravel/README.md

 # Known issues

 - ImageBlockView is redrawing on click due to decorators, this leads to image refetching
-- TextArea height is not recalculated after page was resized
+- TextArea height is not recalculated after the page was resized

 # TODO

-- [ ] Ensure frontend Post editor works as expected
+- [ ] Ensure the frontend Post editor works as expected
-  - [x] Highlight embeds selection in editor (see `.ProseMirror-selectednode`)
+  - [x] Highlight embeds selection in the editor (see `.ProseMirror-selectednode`)
   - [ ] Sometimes multiple embeds are selected
-- [ ] Ensure Post content rendering is consistent with editor
+- [ ] Ensure Post content rendering is consistent with the editor
   - [ ] Implement Table of Contents rendering by PHP
   - [ ] Implement Image rendering by PHP
-- [ ] Should cover image be displayed if embed is added?
+- [ ] Should the cover image be displayed if embed is added?
 - [ ] Refactor Likes/Dislikes to get rid of liked/rate/score mix